phillippesamer/phillippesamer/README.md

 ### Hi there 👋

-back-end developer and consultant;

-computer science and mathematics degrees (_read: solution architect and problem solver_);

 code and language nerd (_passion for well crafted code and beautiful writing_);

+computer science and mathematics degrees (_read: solution architect and problem solver_).

 - ⚙️ I use daily: `.cpp`, `.py`, `.sh`
 - 📈 expertise in optimization and the design and analysis of algorithms